-NSE places Adani Enterprises, two other Adani firms under short-term ASM framework from March 9
+NSE places Adani Enterprises, two other Adani stocks under short-term ASM framework from March 9

 National Stock Exchange on Wednesday announced that Adani Enterprises Ltd and two other Adani Group firms will be placed under short-term additional surveillance measures framework from March 9.

-Adani Power and Adani Wilmar are the other two firms of the embattled Adani Group placed under the short-term ASM framework.
-Adani Enterprises has been placed under short-term ASM framework Stage-1 from March 9.
+Adani Power and Adani Wilmar Ltd are the other two firms of the embattled Adani Group placed under the short-term ASM framework Stage - I. The scrips of Kiri Industries Ltd, Tata Teleservices (Maharashtra) Ltd, Uniinfo Telecom Services, Stampede Capital, DB Realty, Asian Energy Services have also been placed under short-term ASM framework, announced NSE on Wednesday.

 Interestingly, on Monday, the National Stock Exchange (NSE) and BSE on Monday announced that Adani Enterprises, the flagship firm of Adani Group, will move out from the short-term additional surveillance measure (ASM) framework from March 8.